johnros/johnros.github.com/index.md

 - __Distributed Machine Learning:__
 Today's BIG computing problems are solved, not with super-computers, but rather with thousands of smaller computers working together.
 This requires redesigning classical algorithms, originally designed for the serial computing age, and applying them to distributed computing environments.
-My research focuses on doing just than, for machine learning  (thus for other stochastic optimization problems).
+My research focuses on doing just that, for machine learning algorithms (and thus for other stochastic optimization problems).

 - __On Brain Maps:__